se-edu/learningresources/contents/java/streams-an-introduction.md

 ### Terminal Operations

 Two commonly used terminal operations are `reduce` and `collect`. `reduce` typically takes in a [`BinaryOperator<T>`](https://docs.oracle.com/javase/8/docs/api/java/util/function/BinaryOperator.html), which is used to operate on all elements in the stream, resulting in a single final result.
-To find out how `reduce` works and how you can use it, you can look at [Part 2 of Brian Goetz's tutorial](https://www.ibm.com/developerworks/library/j-java-streams-2-brian-goetz/index.html).
+To find out how `reduce` works and how you can use it, you can look at [second part of Brian Goetz's tutorial](https://www.ibm.com/developerworks/library/j-java-streams-2-brian-goetz/index.html).

 In this guide, we will look more closely at `collect`.